 I'd ask both sides not to do this.

-I knew before I even made phone calls that through his morning briefings that goes through a filter, and because it's not on the corporate media here in the United States until this big attack a day and a half ago, that Trump did not know.
+I knew before I even made phone calls that through his morning briefings that goes through a filter, and because it's not on the corporate media here in the United States until this big attack a day and a half ago, that Trump did not know about the massive Ukrainian escalation of the last month of drone attacks and missile attacks in Russia.

 And sure enough, Marco Rubio's gone public.

-Lavrov's gone public.
+Labarov's gone public.

-But I saw the experts, the populists, the fake populists that actually haven't been studying this for decades, going, Jones just made it up.
+But I saw the experts, the populace, the fake populace that actually haven't been studying this for decades.

 Trump knew what he was doing.

-Obviously what's going on here is that Alex needs to come up with a story to sell the audience that explains why Trump said that Putin had gone crazy, and the best way to do that is to pretend that he's a child and he can only be expected to know things that are on TV.
+Obviously, what's going on here is that Alex needs to come up with a story to sell the audience that explains why Trump said that Putin had gone crazy.

-But I can't imagine how pathetic I would feel if there was a politician that I supported who went against a position that I thought was very important, and I tried to rationalize why that happened by saying they didn't see the story on TV.
+This is a load of shit, but I can't imagine how pathetic I would feel if there was a politician that I supported who went against a position that I thought was very important.

 This is such a weak angle for Alex to take.

-Like, the whole setup, everything about, like, this attack on Russia, what it really illustrates is how vulnerable the United States is to terrorist insurgent attacks from within.
+This is like the whole setup, everything about, like, this attack on Russia, what it really illustrates is how vulnerable the United States is to terrorist insurgent attacks from within.

-You know, like, it has that same kernel, except Steve was so detached from time, and he had such crazy claims of, like, arresting the Pope and all this other shit.
+You know, like it has that same kernel, except Steve was so detached from time, and he had such crazy claims of like arresting the Pope and all this other shit.

-So if the A plot of this episode is General Flynn's talking points about the attack in Russia, then the B plot is how everyone should stop worrying so much about Palantir.
+So, if the A plot of this episode is General Flynn's talking points about the attack in Russia, then the B plot is how everyone should stop worrying so much about Palantir.

 News had just broken that Palantir was in talks with the Trump administration to create a database of U.S. citizens, which is exactly the kind of thing that Alex has spent his entire career screaming about.